Recipes and Cooking

 Spin-on Tortellini Soup

 I love Tortellini Soup.
 Love it.
 So, today, as I was getting the stuff out of my pantry, I thought I would create a Spin-on Tortellini Soup.
 The broth is excellent!
-I did do this in my instant pot but it can be done on the stove.
+I did this in my instant pot, but it can be done on the stove.

 Caution of warning, do not put your milk-based items in the soup before you seal the soup.
-You put that in AFTER it is done cooking and you have released the pressure.
-I made that mistake once and I will never make it again.
+You put that in AFTER it is done cooking, releasing the pressure.
+I made that mistake once, and I will never make it again.

 Ingredients